Traffic Impact Study in Ontario

 • Effects on emergency response times and transit routes

-Identifying these impacts helps in formulating strategies to improve overall traffic flow and safety.
+Identifying these impacts helps formulate strategies to improve overall traffic flow and safety.

 5. Mitigation Strategies